AdobeDocs/experience-manager-64.en/help/release-notes/assets.md

 ## Adobe Asset Link {#adobe-asset-link}

 Adobe Asset Link in Creative Cloud for enterprise streamlines collaboration between creatives and marketers in the content creation process.
-It is a new native capability in Creative Cloud for enterprise, providing a connection to AEM Assets directly from Photoshop, Illustrator, and InDesign — without leaving their tools of choice.
+It is a new native capability in Creative Cloud for enterprise, providing a connection to AEM Assets directly from Adobe Photoshop, Adobe Illustrator, or Adobe InDesign — without leaving these tools.

 To learn more about the capability, prerequisites, and how to access it, see the [Adobe Asset Link](https://helpx.adobe.com/enterprise/using/adobe-asset-link.html) page.

 ## Enhanced Smart Tags (powered by Adobe Sensei) {#enhanced-smart-tags-powered-by-adobe-sensei}

-AEM 6.4 introduces Artificial Intelligence based Enhanced Smart Tags capability in addition to Smart Tags that was launched in 6.3.
+AEM 6.4 introduces artificial intelligence based Enhanced Smart Tags capability in addition to Smart Tags that was launched in AEM 6.3.

 * Smart Content Service learns customer's business taxonomy and uses it to automatically tag digital assets with customer relevant tags in addition to generic tags.
 It improves asset discoverability significantly and reduces time to market.
 * Adobe Sensei powers the Smart Content Service, which enables you to train the image recognition algorithm on your business taxonomy.
 This content intelligence is then used to apply relevant tags on similar assets.